performant-software/making-knowing-assetserver/README.md

 user@makingandknowing:~/#> ./init
 user@makingandknowing:~/#> ./import
 ```
-Why??:
+__Why Init?:__
 Each full import takes about 10 minutes depending on local weather conditions.
 Because of this, I have added the ability for the script to only process new files, this is the default.
-THE VERY FIRST TIME THAT YOU USE THIS TOOL FOR A BATCH RUN: you should also run ```./import``` which will download the files from google, it will then attempt to convert the files but they will appear older and nothing will happen.
+THE VERY FIRST TIME THAT YOU USE THIS TOOL FOR A BATCH RUN you should also run ```./import``` which will download the files from google, it will then attempt to convert the files but they will likely appear older and nothing will happen.
 Now run ```./init``` which will set up the file dates properly.
 After this you will never need to run init again, as the script will only import newer files.

- - If you want to force import of all files, you may run ```./init``` again prior to import.
+ - If you subsequently want to force re-import of all files, you may run ```./init``` again.

  - If you want to disable this behavior entirely, comment out the if statements that look like this: ```if [ "$INFILE" -nt "$SELF" ]``` (there are two, one in _convert.sh and one in _extract.sh).